Max Mathews: Biography

-Although MUSIC was not the first attempt to generate sound with a computer (an Australian CSIRAC computer played tunes as early as 1951), Mathews fathered generations of digital music tools.
-He described his work in parental terms, in the following excerpt from "Horizons in Computer Music", March 8–9, 1997, Indiana University:
+Although MUSIC was not the first program to generate sound with a computer (the CSIRAC computer developed by CSIRO in Australia played tunes as early as 1951), Mathews' work proved most influential on subsequent generations of digital music tools.
+He described his work in the following excerpt from "Horizons in Computer Music", March 8–9, 1997, Indiana University:

 Computer performance of music was born in 1957 when an IBM 704 in NYC played a 17 second composition on the Music I program which I wrote.
 The timbres and notes were not inspiring, but the technical breakthrough is still reverberating.
 Music I led me to Music II through V. A host of others wrote Music 10, Music 360, Music 15, Csound and Cmix.
 Many exciting pieces are now performed digitally.
 The IBM 704 and its siblings were strictly studio machines – they were far too slow to synthesize music in real-time.
 Chowning's FM algorithms and the advent of fast, inexpensive, digital chips made real-time possible, and equally important, made it affordable.

 Starting with the GROOVE program in 1970, my interests have focused on live performance and what a computer can do to aid a performer.
 I made a controller, the Radio-Baton, plus a program, the Conductor program, to provide new ways for interpreting and performing traditional scores.
 In addition to contemporary composers, these proved attractive to soloists as a way of playing orchestral accompaniments.
 Singers often prefer to play their own accompaniments.
 Recently I have added improvisational options which make it easy to write compositional algorithms.
 These can involve precomposed sequences, random functions, and live performance gestures.
 The algorithms are written in the C language.
 We have taught a course in this area to Stanford undergraduates for two years.
 To our happy surprise, the students liked learning and using C. Primarily I believe it gives them a feeling of complete power to command the computer to do anything it is capable of doing.